SeisComP/seiscomp/doc/base/tutorials/servefdsnws.rst

 on a server running locally on port 8080.

-The availability feature allows to obtain information on continuous data segments in the waveform archive.
-The information are written to the :ref:`database <concepts_database>` by :ref:`scardac`.
+The additional availability feature allows users to obtain information on continuous data segments in the waveform archive.
+This information is written to the
+:ref:`database <concepts_database>` by :ref:`scardac`.
 To active the availability feature set :confval:`serveAvailability` and :ref:`dataAvailability.enable` to true.
+The information can be retrieved using :ref:`scxmldump` or :ref:`fdsnws`.

 Set-up
 ======

-* In scconfig, go to the System tab.
+* In :program:`scconfig`, go to the System tab.
   Click on the line for the "fdsnws" module, and press "Enable module(s)".
   Then restart SeisComP.